alemart/surgescript/docs/engine/music.md

 `volume`: number.

-The volume of the music, a value between 0.0 and 1.0 (low to high).
+The volume of the music, a value between 0.0 and 1.0, inclusive (zero means silence).

 Functions
 ---------